 1F., No.12, Songshou Rd., Xinyi Dist., Taipei City 110

-Wave Club is easily noticeable as the entrance is in a corner of ATT4FUN and you will see the people queuing outside as early as 10pm.
-After getting inside with an elevator, you will enter this All you can drink club mostly filled with Taiwanese.
-The EDM music is perfect to make you dance on the large dancefloor or on the stage next to it.
-The barmen are pretty efficient and you never wait too long to get a drink.
-However, the club tends to be crowded, especially on weekends, and the police often comes to check IDs which might suddenly kill the mood (but not for long!).
+Wave Club is easily noticeable as the entrance is at a corner of ATT4FUN, and you will see people queuing outside as early as 10pm.
+After getting inside with an elevator, you will enter this all-you-can-drink club mostly filled with locals.
+The EDM music is perfect for dancing, either on the large dance floor or on the stage next to it.
+The bartenders are pretty efficient, so you won't ever need to wait too long for your drink.
+However, this club tends to be crowded, especially on weekends, and the police often comes to check IDs which is a mood killer (but not for long!).

 7F., No.12, Songshou Rd., Xinyi Dist., Taipei City 110

 Previously known as Elektro, AI Club is another key element of the nightlife in Taipei.
 Located inside ATT4FUN (7th floor but the entrance is on the 6th floor), the club is mostly known to foreigners for its free all-you-can-drink nights for students early on Thursdays and Sundays.
 On those days, people start queuing from 10pm (although the club opens a bit later than that) in order to ensure their free entrance.
 Once you get through the door, a beautifully lit room with a long row of tables on one side, and the dance floor (sadly quite small) on the other, awaits.
 Enjoy the drinking and dancing before the clubs gets too crowded after 1am.